ahmetaa/poppy/README.md

 *SparseVector* class in sparse_vector.dart can be used for representing large sparse vectors where most of its values are zero.
 This structure only hold non-zero elements in it.
 Therefore it is compact.

 Internally it is actually a hash table that uses linear probing.
-It is more efficient than using Map<int,num> structure.
+It is more efficient than using Map&lt;int,num&gt; structure.
 Most vector arithmetic operations are not yet added to the code.

 ## Integer Set (Int Set)
 A simple implementation of an integer set.
 This is actually similar to SparseVector class.
-It is suppose to be sligthly faster and memory efficient than Set<int> structure.
+It is suppose to be sligthly faster and memory efficient than Set&lt;int&gt; structure.

 ## Change List
-0.1.6 CountSet is introduced.
+*0.1.6* CountSet is introduced.
 Dart M3 changes.